AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/pangenomics_exercises.md

 ## Further steps

 These are several useful starting points for analysing pangenome graphs, but really is just the beginning.
-Here are several (slightly) more complex excercises to try if you have time.
+Here are several (slightly) more complex exercises to try if you have time.

 ### Alternative `minigraph` P-line

 We added the path information into our `minigraph` pangenome using P-lines, which broadly captures the path information.
 However, that approach effectively "jumps" over unknown regions and connects two nodes which may not actually be connected in the graph.
 For some tools, this is okay, and for others it breaks (it technically **should** break).
-Instead, we can add "jump" lines (J-lines), which is part of a more recent *gfa* format version to handle these regions instead.
+Instead, we can add "jump" lines (J-lines), which is part of a more recent *.gfa* format version to handle these regions instead.

 ```
 curl https://raw.githubusercontent.com/lh3/minigraph/b16d8cb129b0cc558a1b5c357d860f61e29192fe/misc/mgutils.js > mgutils_J-line.js